 Scientists from The University of Queensland and Nokia Bell Labs in the US bring a breakthrough in advanced biomedical imaging and telecommunications by developing a new technique to create time-reversed optical waves.

 Time reversal of waves doesn’t mean traveling back to the future.
-It describes a distinctive sort of wave which can retrace a path backward through an object, as if watching a movie of the traveling wave, played in reverse.
+It describes a distinctive sort of wave that can retrace a path backward through an object, as if watching a movie of the traveling wave, played in reverse.

-Scientists used a newly developed device to demonstrate this time-reversal of optical waves.
+Scientists used a newly developed device to demonstrate this time reversal of optical waves.
 The device allowed full 3-D control of light through an optical fiber.

 UQ‘s Dr. Mickael Mounaix said, “Imagine launching a short pulse of light from a tiny spot through some scattering material, like fog.
 The light starts at a single location in space and at a single point in Time but becomes scattered as it travels through the fog and arrives on the other side at many different locations at many different times.”

 “We have found a way to precisely measure where all that scattered light arrives and at what times, then create a ‘backward’ version of that light, and send it back through the fog.
 This new Time reversed light wave will retrace the original scattering process like watching a movie in reverse—finally arriving at the source just as it began: a single position at a single point in Time.”